Story: Youth organisations

 Girl Peace Scouts

-David Cossgrove and his wife Selina also developed a girls’ scouting model in 1908.
-This predated the formation of Girl Guides in Britain by two years.
+David Cossgrove and his wife Selina also developed a girls’ scouting model in 1908, two years before the formation of Girl Guides in Britain.
 Girl Peace Scouts (aged 12 to 20) were closely modelled on Baden-Powell’s Scouts.
 The emphasis was on being active, but ladylike enough to allay public and parental concerns.
 They wore long khaki dresses, hats turned up at the sides, carried staves and always had a bugler.
 Their badge was a fleur-de-lis and their motto was ‘Be Always Ready’.
 Fairy Scouts catered for younger girls, who wore white dresses with sailor coats.
 Their troop leader was a Fairy Scout Mistress complete with wand.
 Their motto was ‘Be True’.

 Girl Guides

-Girl Peace Scouts became part of the global Girl Guides movement in 1923, swapping their khaki uniforms for navy blue ones, and Fairy Scouts became Brownies.
+In 1923 Girl Peace Scouts became part of the global Girl Guides movement, swapping their khaki uniforms for navy blue ones, and Fairy Scouts became Brownies.
 Like the Scouts, Guides were encouraged to hike, learn ju-jitsu, develop their tracking skills, and gain badges in topics such as New Zealand flora and fauna, and lifesaving.
 While the movement’s long-term goals were good citizenship and public service, the emphasis was on fun at weekly meetings and rigorous outdoor activities.

 Footnotes: